ScilifelabDataCentre/OrderPortal/README.md

 Links to other web pages can be set for orders and samples.
 Both facility staff and users should be able to set this, allowing users to navigate to other relevant information systems.

+Log
+---

+Each change of an order is logged, and the information "who, when, what" is stored.

+API
+---

+The interface provides an API for interaction with other systems.